stehag/jquery.recurrenceinput.js/README.rst

 jQuery recurrenceinput widget
 =============================

+About this clone: Forked in order to remove jquery-tools dependency.

 jQuery plugin widget which support the definition of complex recurrence rulesets based on RFC5545, the iCalendar standard.